Tennis Elbow - Not just tennis players

 Tennis elbow – How do you know ?

 There are specific clinical tests and assessments an experienced physiotherapists can do in order to diagnose your injury.
-Tennis elbow typically presents with pain on the outside of the elbow and may radiate down the forearm.
+Typically presents with pain on the outside of the elbow and may radiate down the forearm.

 Diagnostic tests will include, activating specific muscles in the foramen that control wrist and finger movement.
 Applying gentle pressure to different tendons in the forearm may also reproduce pain.